cyberwizardinstitute/workshops/html-css-javascript-an-eternal-rgb-triple-rainbo.md

 This is perfectly acceptable, because both are simple, and forgiving.

-CSS is powerful, and therefore a fount for creativity.
+CSS is powerful and mysterious, a fount for creativity.

-You can write very functional sites in HTML only.
+You can write perfectly functional sites in HTML only.

-As with all programming, HTML and CSS with riddle you with bugs.
+As with all programming, HTML and CSS will riddle you with bugs.

 And in this regard, they are the worst of all,

-for they do not provide good clues,
+for they do not provide good clues.

 For instance, the line number in your program where you made a typo.